-Jesuit High School's tradition of excellence in athletics is second to none in the Tampa Bay area and rates with the very best in Florida.
+Jesuit High School's tradition of excellence in athletics is second to none in the Tampa Bay area and among the very best in Florida.
 The Tigers perennially rank at the top of the Florida High School Athletic Association's athletic rankings and Academic Team Champion standings among all schools in Florida.

 In 2017-18, Jesuit teams again placed 1st among all Tampa Bay-area boys sports programs in the FHSAA’s All-Sports Award standings, more than doubling the point total of runner-up Palm Harbor University.
 The Tigers also placed 2nd among all Class 6A schools in Florida, and 5th overall among all schools in all classifications statewide.
 Jesuit has won 47 District titles in 60 opportunities the past five years.

 Leading the way for the Tigers in 2017-18 was the State Champion swimming team (head coach Bill Shaffer), the District and Region champion golf (Nico Hohman '07) and tennis (Joe Curtis) teams, and the District champion baseball (Miguel Menendez), basketball (Neal Goldman), lacrosse (Ryan Henry), soccer (Eric Sims '95), and wrestling (Sal Basile) teams.

 The Tigers also captured the FHSAA’s Academic Team Champion Award (ATC) among all boys programs in their classification for the third straight year in 2017-18.
 Jesuit athletics was led academically this school year by six teams that finished 1st, 2nd, or 3rd in their respective sports and classifications.